Romney Book Changed to Remove Line About National Health Reform

-After the Republican presidential debate Thursday night, a senior adviser to Mitt Romney acknowledged that a line about spreading health care reform throughout the country was changed in the paperback version of Romney’s book “No Apology.”
+After the Republican presidential debate Thursday night, a senior advisor to Mitt Romney acknowledged that a line about spreading health care reform throughout the country was changed in the paperback version of Romney’s book “No Apology.”

 Texas Gov. Rick Perry said during the Florida debate that Romney took out the single line that suggested the Massachusetts health reform law could be applied to the country.
 The line that is removed in the paperback version reads, “We can accomplish the same thing for everyone in the country.”

 “I actually — I actually wrote my book, and in my book I said no such thing.
 What I said — actually, when I put my health care plan together — and I met with Dan Balz, for instance, of The Washington Post.
 He said, is this a plan that if you were president you would put on the nation, have the whole nation adopt it?
 I said, absolutely not.
-I said, this is a state plan for a state, it is not a national plan,” said Romney.
+I said, this is a state plan for a state, it is not a national plan.

 “Every time a book goes from hardcover to paperback there are updates that are made,” said Fehrnstrom after the debate.
 “When Mitt Romney wrote his book “No Apology” it came out before the health reform law passed and the stimulus bill passed came so of course there were updates a year later when the paperback edition came out.
 That’s not unusual in the publishing industry.”